How to create a flowchart in Word

 Draw the flowchart blocks

-3. On the Shapes list, in the Flowchart group, choose the item that you want to add:
+3. On the Shapes list, in the Flowchart group, select the block you want to add:

-4. To add text in the selected shape, just double-click in it and enter the text.
+4. To add text to the selected shape, just double-click in it and enter the text.

 Connect the flowchart blocks by connectors